 - 1/2 small yellow onion (chopped or try 2 to 3 shallots)

 - 1 cup Israeli couscous (also called pearl couscous)

 - 1/4 cup freshly grated Parmesan cheese (grated, plus extra for garnish)

 - Optional: sea salt or kosher salt and pepper (to taste)

 Once your Israeli couscous is lightly toasted, add about half of the vegetable broth and bring to a simmer.
 Allow to cook for about two to three minutes, stirring occasionally, then add in the other half of the vegetable broth.
-Allow to cook, stirring, for an additional two to three minutes.
+Allow to cook, stirring, for an additional 2 to 3 minutes.

 Finally, add in the dry white wine, stirring to combine.
-Heat, stirring, for another three to five minutes, then add in the fresh spinach.
+Heat, stirring, for another 3 to 5 minutes, then add in the fresh spinach.

 Reduce the heat to medium-low, cover, and allow to heat until spinach has wilted about 2 minutes, then turn off the heat and stir in the Parmesan cheese and season generously with sea salt or kosher salt and a bit of black pepper, to taste.

 As soon as Parmesan cheese has melted, plate and serve immediately.
 Garnish individual servings with a bit of extra Parmesan cheese, if you'd like.